emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 Unlike the other route handlers we've made so far, the `index` route is special: it does NOT require an entry in the router's mapping.
-We'll learn more about why the entry isn't required when we look at nested routes in Ember.
+We'll learn more about why the entry isn't required when we look at [nested routes](../subroutes) in Ember.

 We can start by implementing the unit test for index.
-Since all we want to do is transition to rentals our unit test will just verify that the route's `transitionTo` method is called with the desired route.
+Since all we want to do is transition to `rentals.index`, our unit test will make sure that the route's `transitionTo` method is called with the desired route.
-We'll verify this by stubbing the `transitionTo` method for the route and asserting that the `rentals.index` route is passed when called.
+We'll verify that by stubbing the `transitionTo` method for the route and asserting that the `rentals.index` route is passed when called.

 ```tests/unit/routes/index-test.js
 import { moduleFor, test } from 'ember-qunit';